ryan-kttam/ryan-kttam.github.io/_pages/about.md

 ### Language
   * Expert: **Python, R, SQL**
-    + Python Packages: Keras, Pandas, Matplotlib, Seaborn, NLTK, Scikit-Learn, Numpy, Plotly, and more
+    + Python Packages: Keras, Pandas, Matplotlib, Seaborn, NLTK, Scikit-Learn, Numpy, PySpark, Plotly, and more
   * Experienced: Hadoop, Java, C
   * Fluent: English, Cantonese, Mandarin

 ## Awards
   * Three LLNL Spot Awards - Recognition of outstanding contributions in multiple projects
+  * One Organization Award - In recognition of Addressing customer feedback through prioritization and execution of several data analytic improvements including modification or creation of new dashboards/ analyses to address customer needs and expansion of functionalities to Managers and Administrators.